demisto/content/Packs/CSCDomainManager/Integrations/CSCDomainManager/README.md

 The client API administrator then logs into our CSCDomainManagerSM at https://weblogin.cscglobal.com to retrieve the key and generate the bearer token for the API service account.

-Tokens  expire after 30 consecutive days of no activity and will be needed to refresh.
-Refresh token example:

-curl --location --request PUT '<YOUR_URL>/dbs/api/v2/token/refresh' \
---header 'apikey:XXXXXXXXXXXXXXXX' \
---header 'Authorization: XXXXXXXXXXXXXXXXX'

 ## Commands

 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.